Shrinjita/Doctor-List-Display/README.md

 # HTML Starter Project

-This is a simple HTML starter template for building basic static web pages.
-The project is hosted live at [HTML Starter 1](https://html-starter-1.vercel.app/).
+This project is a simple web application that displays a list of doctors with their respective information, built using HTML, CSS, and potentially JavaScript.
+It is hosted on Vercel and provides an interface to showcase doctor data for easy browsing.

 ## Features

-- Basic HTML structure with meta tags and headers.
-- Custom styling with CSS for layout and design.
-- Organized folder structure for easy navigation and editing.
+- Displays a list of doctors, including details such as name, specialty, location, and contact information.
-- Fully responsive design adaptable to different screen sizes.
+- Clean and responsive design, ensuring the interface works well on different screen sizes.
-- Cross-browser compatibility.
+- Easy to navigate and visually appealing layout.

 ## Live Demo

-Check out the live version here: [HTML Starter 1](https://html-starter-1.vercel.app/)
+Check out the live version here: [Doctor-List-Display](https://html-starter-1.vercel.app/)

 ## Technologies Used